 The NorDig IRD shall maintain a service list based on SI-information.
 The NorDig IRD identifies a service uniquely through the combination of original_network_id, transport_stream_id and service_id.
 (The broadcaster however shall make services uniquely identified in the broadcast through the combination of only original_network_id and service_id).

 The service list shall include the services and should also include the corresponding network names.
-The service list can be completely updated by the user by initiating the tuning/scanning procedure(s) for the connected tuners (see section 3.1.2).
+The service list can be completely updated by the user by initiating the tuning/scanning procedure(s) for the connected tuners (see section Error!
+Reference source not found.).
 The corresponding part of the service list shall be updated within 1 second after reception of an updated SI table; updates should be made each time the NorDig IRD is switched from active to stand-by and shall be made each time the NorDig IRD is switched from stand-by to active.